ibm-cloud-docs/account/index.md

 ### Service bundle subscriptions
 {: #service-subscriptions}

-Service bundle subscriptions give you access and credit towards a set of services within a particular domain that are targeted for popular use cases.
+Service bundle subscriptions give you access and credit toward a set of services within a particular domain that are targeted for popular use cases.
 You can choose from service bundles that span AI, analytics, {{site.data.keyword.blockchainfull_notm}}, Internet of Things (IoT), and cloud-native services.
-If your needs cross-multiple domains, you can purchase multiple service bundle subscriptions.
+If your needs cross multiple domains, you can purchase multiple service bundle subscriptions.

 You can add services bundles to any type of existing account, including Lite accounts.
 Service bundle subscriptions are subject to the [{{site.data.keyword.Bluemix_notm}} Terms of Use](/docs/overview/terms-of-use?topic=overview-terms).